pawpandey/scripts/checklist.md

             - CampaignMap.cs:188 // Open narrator for zone rewards
                 - CampaignMap.cs:184 // zoneIntro.HasValue
             - CampaignSet.cs:273 // HandleZoneClearReward
-- Why does adding the PopToSet with true fix the issue?
-- Completed onboarding steps reappear on users while server data is deployed during their session
-- Use a Json serialized class for the localization enum
-- Step 36 should autocomplete for old users
-- Multi-day soak tests for onboarding
-- Support extra error checking for compiling LocEnum
-- Reverse support for texted arrows http://i.imgur.com/eiI5SzX.png
-- Find a resolution to prevent older users from incorrectly receiving tutorials when re-purposing Ironhide ids for onboarding
-- Change moving look at arrow to use new arrow treatment
-- Pointing fingers not always show in HQ
-- Separate GachaSet/RenderAreaShared into its own prefab
-- Separate GachaSet/GachaSetUI into its own prefab
-- Separate GachaSet/UnitPreviewUI into its own prefab
-- Make sure bundle downloading at funnel end visually appears how you would expect it to
-- Unit idle needs to not play for vehicles during unit preview
-- Old user tool for Mike Stiles
-- Long touch for debug menu
-- One frame pop on the resource generator tutorial
-- Merge GoToSet functions

-# Checklist Log

 ### Wed, Jan 27, 2016
 - Add a fading animation for the onboarding narrator